manse99/Final-Project-Server/readme.md

   Handles the server headers required specifically for Cross-Origin Resource Sharing (CORS).
 A lack of this makes it difficult to interact with the Database.
 #### Gunicorn
   A WSGI server application for Django, which abstracts much of the logic for your deployed applications.
+#### WhiteNoise
+  Django middleware which compresses your files, hashes them with unique indentifiers so they can be safely cached.
+Useful for dealng with staaticc files.

+## Project Schemas
+##### This project employs 4 basic Schemas: Posts, Comments, Users, and Sub-Pages

+#### Posts contain:
+    title - A Char Field which denotes the title. text - A Text Field to determine the text content of the post if it is desired. img_url - A Text Field to determine the image if one is used. up_votes - An Integer Field which stores the positive interaction from Users. down_votes - An Integer Field which stores the negative interaction from Users. user - Connects the post to a User in the database. sub - Connects the pst to a Sub Page in he database.
+#### Comments contain:
+    comment - A Text Field to determine the text content of the comment. up_votes - An Integer Field which stores the positive interaction from Users. down_votes - An Integer Field which stores the negative interaction from Users. commenter - Connects the post to a User in the database. post- Connects the comment to a post in the database.
+#### Subs contain:
+    title - A Char Field which denotes the title. followers - An Integer Array which contains the id's of the following Users. creator - Connects the post to a User in the database. description - A Text Field which contains a description of the Sub Page
+    * img - A Text Field which contains the Url of the Sub Page profile image.
+    * cover_img - A Text Field which contains the Url of the cover image of the Sub Page
+##### All fields contain CRUD functionaliy for all requests (Get, Post, Put, Delete)